FrankMerriman/Raspberry-Pi.neapple/README.md

 from the terminal to ensure all system packages are up to date.
 Depending on internet connection speeds, this step may take a long time to complete.

 ### 1.2 Sourcing wifi drivers
-The TP-Link Wireless Adapter doesn't work out of the box with the raspberry pi.
+The TP-Link Wireless Adapter doesn't work out of the box with the Raspberry Pi.
 As a result, it is neccessary to install the required drivers manually.
 If you are following this tutorial with a different adapter you will need to find any neccessary linux drivers on your own.
 Either way, make sure to insert the USB into the Raspberry Pi if you have not already done so.

 If you are using a TL-WN821N, you can visit the following repo and follow the installtion guide before moving on to step 1.3: https://github.com/Mange/rtl8192eu-linux-driver